TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-roles.md

 While it is possible to write a playbook in one file as we've done throughout this workshop, eventually you’ll want to reuse files and start to organize things.

 Ansible Roles are the way we do this.
 When you create a role, you deconstruct your playbook into parts and those parts sit in a directory structure.
-This is explained in more details in the [Tips and tricks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html){:target="_blank"} and the [Sample Ansible setup](https://docs.ansible.com/ansible/latest/user_guide/sample_setup.html){:target="_blank"}.
+This is explained in more details in Ansible documentation in [Roles](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html){:target="_blank"} or in [Sample Ansible setup](https://docs.ansible.com/ansible/latest/user_guide/sample_setup.html){:target="_blank"}.

 This exercise will cover: